u-boot/u-boot/doc/develop/crash_dumps.rst

     resetting ...

 The first line provides us with the type of interrupt that occurred.
-(On ARMv8 a synchronous abort is an exception where the return address stored in the ESR register indicates the instruction that caused the exception.)
+On ARMv8 a synchronous abort is an exception thrown when hitting an unallocated instruction.
+The exception syndrome register ESR register contains information describing the reason for the exception.
+Bit 25 set here indicates that a 32 bit instruction led to the exception.

 The second line provides the contents of the elr and the lr register after subtracting the relocation offset. - U-Boot relocates itself after being